I began to put this monthly summary together for June then remembered I hadn’t published one in May!

 I have a Patreon!
 In recent years, I’ve learned that my storytelling posts no longer do well in the world of travel blogging.
 They take days to put together and I make no money from any of that work, making it a poor use of my time from a running-a-business perspective.
 I started a Patreon as a way for you guys to help support my creative work while receiving funny travel essays in return.

 And wow, have the last three months been busy.
-I published over 40,000 words on my Patreon over that time, which is around half the length of my book!
+I published over 40,000 words on my Patreon over that time!
 I’m exhausted.
 Here’s what I’ve been sharing:

 - I Thought Dave’s Dad was Batman: I well and truly embarrassed myself while participating in the Dean family quiz night.